-General Certificate in Secondary Education OCR Higher AQA Foundation

-Homework will be set regularly, usually once a week and most of the work set will be online using MyMaths.
-Parents can access this themselves at home and it is hoped that parents will support the department in seeing that homework is completed on time and to a high standard.
+General Certificate in Secondary Education OCR Higher AQA Foundation home and it is hoped that parents will support the department in seeing that homework is completed on time and to a high standard.

 In order to take full advantage of their Maths lessons, students must make sure they are fully equipped.
 The GCSE now consists of two calculator papers and one non-calculator paper.
 The extra focus on calculator techniques that is now a part of the new 9-1 Maths GCSE emphasises the importance of all students having a scientific calculator for all lessons, Calculators and maths sets can be purchased from the Maths Department at a reduced rate.